SarahDal/sarahdal.github.io/_posts/2025-08-03-WannieLine.md

 Here I left the National Trust's trail, and cut across farmland on Rights of Way to near Greenleighton Quarry.
 Just south of the car park is a small copse, which once held Rothley Shiel Youth Hostel.

 After World War 2, a Northumbrian Hiking Group "The Northumberland Trampers Guild" was formed and youth hostels founded.
 An early and keen patron was Sir Charles Trevelyan, who owned the [Wallington Estate](https://www.nationaltrust.org.uk/visit/north-east/wallington), and he set up very basic hostels at Wallington and in the local area.
 One of these was Rothley Shiel, formerly a shooting hut.
-Initially very busy, the novelty wore off, numbers declined and the hostel here closed in 1958.
+Initially very busy, the novelty soon wore off, numbers declined and the hostel here closed in 1958.
 There is a phenomenally detailed history of the hostel in [this pdf by YHA's archivist, John Martin](https://duncanmsimpsonwriting.com/wp-content/uploads/2021/03/y950001-wallington-great-bavington-rothley-shiel-yh-reduced-profile-2021-01-01.pdf), including pictures of when it was in use, which I have stolen and reproduced here.

 | ![A black and white photo of a neat, simple wooden building.
 It has four windows and a door partly obscured by ornamental bushes.
 A low wooden fence surrounds it, and a young woman is stood on the far left of the picture.]({{ site.url }}{{ site.baseurl }}/assets/images/Wannie/Hostel1950s.jpg)|
 |:--:|